-We have implemented, in addition, a variant of Naïve Bayes (NB) based on TF-IDF (Rennie et al., 2003) which has shown to improve the performance on traditional NB for text categorization.
+We have also implemented a variant of Naïve Bayes (NB) based on term frequency - inverse document frequency (TF-IDF) [25], which has been shown to improve the performance of a traditional NB for text categorization.

-We represent documents as binary features, so the frequency of a term in a document is not considered.
-We use a unigram model so the relation of the terms in the citation is also not considered.
+We represent occurrences of the terms in the citations as binary features, so the frequency of a term in a document is not considered.
+We use a unigram model, so the relations of the terms in the citation are also not considered.

-4.6 Rocchio
+F. Rocchio

 Usually used in query expansion in ad-hoc retrieval, Rocchio has been used as well for text categorization.
-A vector is calculated for each MeSH heading by adding the mentions of the term t in the citations where the MH I and the term occur together as we can see in the following formula.
+A vector is calculated for each MeSH heading, by adding the mentions of the term t in the citations where the MeSH heading I and the term occur together, as we can see in Equation 7.

-$$\vec{q} = \left\{\frac{cf{t_1,I}}{N}, \dots, \frac{cft_V, I}{N}\right\}$$ (7)
+$$\vec{q} = \left\{ \frac{cf{i_1,i_1}}{N}, \dots, \frac{cf{i_2,i_d}}{N} \right\}$$ (7)

 Given a citation, MeSH headings are ranked by cosine similarity.
-From this ranked list, we take the top n MHs.
+From this ranked list, we take the top n MeSH headings.
 In our experiments, we have considered the top 20.

-4.7 AdaBoostM1
+G. AdaBoostM1

-AdaBoostM1 (Schapire et al., 1996) is an ensemble learning algorithm which samples iteratively from the training data according to the performance of a base learner.
+AdaBoostM1 [26] is an ensemble learning algorithm, which samples iteratively from the training data, according to the performance of a base learner.
 In each iteration, a new model is produced.
 The final decision is based on the weighted sum of the models produced in the iterative process.
 The weights are estimated based on the performance of each model on the training data.
-In this work, 10 iterations are performed.
+In this work, 10 iterations were performed.

-In our experiments, we use C4.5 as the base learner since it produced good results in the past (Jimeno-Yepes et al., 2011) with a smaller set of MeSH headings.
-Our decision tree is an implementation of the C4.5 algorithm (Quinlan, 1986) with pruning and the minimum number of elements in leaf nodes set to 5.
-In our implementation, we consider binary features and 1versus-all classification as well.
+In our experiments, we used C4.5 as the base learner, since it has produced good results in the past [18], with a smaller set of MeSH headings.
+Our decision tree is an implementation of the C4.5 algorithm [27] with pruning, and with the minimum number of elements in leaf nodes set to 5.
+In our implementation, we consider binary features and 1-versus-all classification as well.
 This setup allows for optimizations in the information gain calculation that allow training this algorithm efficiently.
-We trained the learner on the random training set splits as well as with oversampling of the positive examples trying to overcome skewness in the distribution of positive and negative examples.
+We trained the learner on the random training set splits, as well as with oversampling of the positive examples, trying to overcome skewness in the distribution of positive and negative examples.
 In oversampling, examples are added to the minority category.
-In our experiments, we selected examples randomly from the minority category till both categories had the same number of examples.
+In our experiments, we selected examples randomly from the minority category, till both categories had the same number of examples.

-4.8 Voting
+H. Voting

-Combinations of methods have proved to increase performance of individual methods (Kim et al., 2009; Hirschman et al., 2005).

-Given a citation, for a given MeSH heading the predictions for each of the indexing methods presented above are collected.
-Then, the number of votes are counted and if the sum of the votes is over a given threshold, the MeSH heading is predicted by this method.
+Combinations of methods have proved to increase performance of individual methods [28, 29].
+Given a citation, for a given MeSH heading, the predictions for each of the indexing methods presented above were collected.
+Then, the votes were counted, and if the sum of the votes was over a given threshold, the MeSH heading was predicted by this method.
+We have performed experiments with different voting values, based on the methods presented above.